 On the other hand, some states have avoided most of these weaknesses.
 For example, Hawaii’s UDAP statute has strong prohibitions and strong provisions for enforcement both by the state and by consumers, and no carve-outs for major industries.
 The Massachusetts statute shares these same strengths, although it is marred by imposing the procedural obstacle of advance notice before a consumer can proceed against a business – a technical requirement that can result in dismissal of meritorious claims.
 Connecticut’s and Vermont’s statutes also share these strengths for the most part, except for a lack of clarity about their statutes’ application to insurance transactions.
 The Illinois statute is also strong, except for court decisions that cloud its application to credit transactions and to persons who profit from others’ unfair and deceptive tactics.
 Although even these states’ UDAP statutes can be improved, they stand as examples to the rest of the country of how to strengthen state-level consumer protection.

-Alaska, Arizona, Iowa, North Dakota, and Oregon have made significant improvements to their UDAP statutes since 2009.
+Alaska, Arizona, Delaware, Iowa, North Dakota, and Oregon have made significant improvements to their UDAP statutes since 2009.
 Tennessee and Ohio went in the opposite direction, weakening their UDAP statutes in significant ways.
 Arkansas enacted a set of amendments in 2017 that both improve its UDAP statute in some ways and weaken it in others.

 States that want to strengthen their protections for consumers should:

 - Making sure that the statute includes broad prohibitions of deceptive and unfair acts.

 - Removing any provisions that prevent consumers from enforcing these broad prohibitions.

 - Making sure that a state agency has the authority to adopt rules that specify particular practices as unfair or deceptive.